 Companies that hire part-time executives

-More and more businesses and nonprofit organizations are seeking top-notch, part-time talent for executive positions.
+More businesses and nonprofit organizations are seeking part-time talent for executive positions.
 Part-time executive management positions are available in industries like finance, health care, education, business development and fundraising, insurance and information technology.
-For example, Military Spouse Employment Partnership companies such as American Red Cross, Worldwide 101 and Humana have all offered part-time management or executive positions through the Military Spouse Employment Partnership Job Search.
+For example, the below Military Spouse Employment Partnership companies and organizations have all offered part-time management or executive positions through the MSEP Job Search.

 Virtual employment solutions and an increasing number of companies adopting telework policies have helped increase the number of part-time executives and managers.
 If you have the experience and a company needs part-time executive leadership support in some capacity, you may find your dream job without sacrificing your work-life balance for full-time work.